coding-blocks/cb-components/README.md

 # cb-components
-Collection of independent components to be used accross coding-block's platforms.
+Collection of independent components to be used across coding-block's platforms.

 ## cb-navbar